yuskegoto/workspace-sample/README.md

-# com-chilipeppr-workspace-sample
+# com-chilipeppr-workspace-yg
-A ChiliPeppr Workspace sample.
+A ChiliPeppr Workspace for messing up by yuske goto.

 ![alt text](screenshot.png "Screenshot")